Selective Neuron Amplification in Transformer Language Models: Methodology

-The core question we wanted to answer was simple: does baseline confidence predict how much SNA will help, or does it depend more on what kind of task you are running?
-To test this properly, we needed tasks that would naturally produce a spread of baseline confidence values, both within a single domain and across different ones.
-Four domains were chosen for this reason.
+The core question was whether baseline confidence predicts SNA effectiveness or whether task type matters more.
+To test this, we needed tasks that naturally produce a spread of baseline confidence values both within and across domains.
+Four domains were chosen with this in mind.

-Mathematics was the most straightforward inclusion.
-GPT-2 sees relatively little arithmetic during pretraining, which means baseline probabilities on these tasks tend to be low.
-We used three difficulty levels: single-digit addition, two-digit operations, and multi-step calculations.
-The model struggles more as difficulty increases, which gave us a reliable source of low-confidence, Zone 1 conditions.
+Mathematics was the clearest choice.
+GPT-2 sees very little arithmetic during pretraining, so baseline probabilities tend to be low across all three difficulty levels, giving us a reliable source of Zone 1 conditions.